 Yes, most of today’s two-sided mattresses are made with reduced amounts of steel for the innerspring coils just like we find in the problem-prone one-sided mattresses.
 While today’s new two-sided mattresses are heavier than today’s one-sided beds, they are still but a fraction of the weight compared to their two-sided predecessors.
 The result is a 2 sided mattress that will last 6-9 years at best which is 1-3 years longer than today’s one-sided versions and still a far cry from the 10-20 years we’ve come to expect from a new mattress.

-Other contributing factors of shorter mattress comfort life are that the two sided mattresses go back to a time when manufacturers built mattresses to be better than their competitors.
-It was a time when profit margins and retail price points were not the bottom line.
-Today building costs are also partly to blame, beds of yesterday were not affected by double digit price increases of high priced oil and the world demand for steel the primary building components of virtually every mattress system made.
+Other contributing factors of shorter mattress comfort life are that the two-sided mattresses go back to a time when manufacturers built mattresses to be better than their competitors.
+It was a time when profit margins and retail price points were not the bottom lines.
+Today building costs are also partly to blame, beds of yesterday were not affected by double-digit price increases of high priced oil and the world demand for steel the primary building components of virtually every mattress system made.
 Old beds had good structural bones about them and manufacturers built mattresses to last 10-20 years and took a lot of pride in a bed’s life expectancy while profits were a secondary thought.
-Today the big brand names marketing strategies has changed and includes returning the consumer to the buying market in less than 10 years and shortening the buying cycle a practice manufactures seem to be happy with.
+Today the big brand name marketing strategies have changed and include returning the consumer to the buying market in less than 10 years and shortening the buying cycle a practice manufacturers seem to be happy with.
 Years ago it was about how long your mattress would last today it’s about good feel and cheap prices at virtually all costs.
 Education is the key to your mattress buying success know the important differences that will allow you to maximize your mattress and sleep investment.